non-npc/Stellaris-Tech-Browser/README.md

 # Stellaris Tech Browser

 A Python + PyQt6 desktop application that scans a Stellaris installation and optional mods folder, parses technology data into SQLite, and provides a desktop browser for searching and inspecting the tech graph.
+It also identifies issues and collisions in the techtree.

 ## Features